M360

 Property Picker: Improving Search and Selection for Buyers

-The Property Picker is a key feature within the M360 platform, designed to allow prospective buyers to seamlessly explore, filter, and select individual units within a real estate project.
-It serves as a dynamic interface between real estate developers and their customers, providing an interactive way to browse available properties based on key preferences such as price, size, number of bedrooms, floor, or orientation.
+The Property Picker is a key feature within the M360 platform, designed to allow prospective buyers to seamlessly explore, filter, and select individual units within a real estate project providing an interactive way to browse available properties based on preferences.

-While it lives within the M360 platform as part of the developer’s internal toolkit, the true strength of the Property Picker lies in its versatility and reach.
-The feature is not only used by marketing and sales teams inside the platform it is also embedded on external websites, such as developer landing pages or third-party housing search engines.
+While it lives within the M360 platform, the true strength of the Property Picker lies in its versatility and reach.
+The feature is not only used by marketing and sales teams inside the platform but it is also embedded on external websites, such as developer landing pages or third-party housing search engines.
 This allows end-users to discover and reserve units without ever needing to log into M360 itself, giving the tool both B2B and B2C applications.

 Within a developer’s marketing funnel, the Property Picker plays a critical role: it acts as a conversion point where interest becomes intent.
-Whether integrated into a custom marketing site or used during a live sales demo, it helps communicate real-time availability, present property details visually, and guide users toward taking action—whether that’s making a reservation, scheduling a viewing, or reaching out to a sales agent.
+Whether integrated into a custom marketing site or used during a live sales demo, it helps communicate real-time availability, present property details visually, and guide users toward taking action (making a reservation, scheduling a viewing, or reaching out to a sales agent).

-From a design perspective, my work on the Property Picker focused on making it more usable, scalable, and customizable.
+From a design perspective, my work focused on making it more usable, scalable, and customizable.
 This included improving the filtering logic, enhancing the clarity of unit details, and ensuring the design worked responsively across devices.
 Just as importantly, we introduced theming and configuration options that allowed developers to visually align the Property Picker with their brand identity when embedding it externally.

-The final result was a feature that was not only more elegant and accessible for buyers, but also far more adaptable and valuable for Marketer’s clients.
+The final result was a feature that was far more adaptable and valuable for Marketer’s clients.
 It became a reliable tool for increasing user engagement, improving buyer confidence, and driving unit sales both within and outside of the M360 ecosystem.

-Previously, the process of setting up and tracking campaigns often involved scattered tools and opaque workflows.
-Marketing teams struggled with unclear forms, missing validations, and a lack of guidance, making campaign creation error-prone and intimidating.
+Previously, the process of setting up and tracking campaigns often involved opaque workflows.
+Marketing teams struggled with unclear forms and a lack of guidance, making campaign creation intimidating.
 Meanwhile, once campaigns were live, it was difficult to get clear answers to questions like: Which audience performed best?
 Which creative drove the most leads?
 How well did our budget convert into results?

 Improving the Campaign Creation Flow

-• Complexity and Confusion: Users were previously overwhelmed by a long, single-page form with little context or explanation.
+• Complexity and Confusion: Users were overwhelmed by a long, single-page forms with little context or explanation.
 Important settings like campaign goals, target budgets, dates, or destination URLs were hard to find or easy to misconfigure.

 • Lack of Validation and Guidance: There was no clear feedback if something was missing or incorrect, leading to failed or delayed campaign submissions that hurt sales timelines.